-POLICY G4A: GREEN SPACE IMPROVEME NT AND NEW GREEN SPACE PROVISION following quantities of on-site green green space is unachievable or ina vellings or more will be required to provide the n space per residential unit or where this quantity of appropriate on-site, equivalent off-site provision, ovision or combinations thereof should be sought: 23sqm 33sqm 44sqm 54sqm 66sqm 18sqm In determining whether this quantity of pro commuted sum, consideration of the follow ovision should be delivered on-site, off-site or as a wing are relevant: a. local deficits in quantity & quality green space b. quantum and quality of greenspace feasibly achievable on site c. potential for other development sites to deliver green space d. the development generating a need for play facilities that do not currently exist in the locality, and e. potential to combine green space provision with wider multi-functional requirements e.g. Sustainable Urban Drainage Systems.
+In determining whether this quantity of provision should be delivered on-site, off-site or as a commuted sum, consideration of the following are relevant:

+- a. local deficits in quantity & quality green and blue space - b. quantum and quality of green space feasibly achievable on site - c. potential for other development sites to deliver green and blue space - d. the development generating a need for play facilities that do not currently exist in the locality, and - e. potential to combine green space provision with wider multi-functional requirements e.g. Sustainable Urban Drainage Systems.